ItzIcoza/santa-tracker-desktop/README.md

 > For older systems, **Powershell v5.1 or newer** is required.
 Upgrade powershell **[here](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/install/installing-windows-powershell?view=powershell-7.2#upgrading-existing-windows-powershell)**!

 ### Installation
-Run the following command in Powershell to download the latest version of JaxCore.
+Run the following command in Powershell to download the latest version of the desktop client.

 (To launch Powershell as an Admin: `Win + R` -> `powershell` -> Press `CTRL + SHIFT + ENTER` on your keyboard.
 Powershell can also be launched via Windows Search.)